Click here to view what ceramic coating options you would typically have.

 When you apply a car ceramic coating to your vehicle’s paint, it fills all of the microscopic imperfections in the paint, hence making the surface perfectly smooth.
 This additional layer of protection helps improve hydrophobic properties and make the paint water-resistant.
 It also makes it resistant to scratches, chemicals, UV light, bird droppings, bug splatter, road grime, and many more.

-The bond between the car paint and paint protection is usually a semi-permanent one, which means it can’t break down or wash away and does not require repeated application every month.
+The bond between the car paint and paint protection car solution is usually a semi-permanent one, which means it can’t break down or wash away and does not require repeated application every month.

 What Are the Types of Ceramic Coating for Cars?